onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-02-27-2026.md

 ### Team Wins 🎉

-- Successfully executed the first zero-downtime HCU on mainnet
+- Successfully executed the first zero-downtime execution upgrade on mainnet
+- Cross-VM optimizations show 15-20% improvement in the FYV transaction cost in benchmarks.
+- Transaction scheduling contract optimizations show ~25% improvement in the execution effort consumed.

 ---